Table of Contents

 Other general uses: Coriander is used in cooking a variety of recipes.
 The powdered seeds can be added to vegetables while cooking.
-A paste or chutney containing coriander is used as an appetizer before meals.
+A paste or chutney containing coriander is used as an appetizer before the meals.
 To make the chutney, grind a medium bunch of coriander leaves and a small bunch of mint leaves together with a little water, lemon or lime juice and a pinch of salt.
 For variations, add mango pulp, grated coconut, chopped nuts, natural yoghurt or sour cream.
 Serve as a sauce with vegetables.

 According to Ayurveda Ginger is warming in nature.
 Its oral intake reduces vata/wind, kapha/mucous and increases pitta/bile.
-It works on all tissues of body.
+It works on all tissues of the body.
 It stimulates digestive system and kindles digestive fire.
 It has expectorant action.
 Its ayurvedic properties and action are given below.
 Here are some simple home remedies.

 - Loss of appetite: Put 5 tbsp of chopped, fresh ginger in a glass jar.
 Cover ginger with lemon juice, add a pinch of salt and 1 tbsp of cumin seeds.
 Put jar in the sun for 2 days in summer, or 3–5 days in winter.
-Eat ½ tsp before meals.
+Eat ½ tsp before the meals.

 - Nausea, flatulence: Mix ½ tsp of ginger juice, 1 tsp of lime-juice, 1 tsp of mint juice and 1 tbsp of honey.
 Take twice a day.

 - Stomach ache: Boil 1 tsp of chopped ginger in 1 cup of water;add a pinch of salt and drink.